 Befitting Merrill’s heritage as a full-service broker, Merrill’s robo-advisor offering gives customers a range of account types, among the most in the sector.
 So you’ll find virtually all major account types here, including some that are missed by others:

 - SEP IRA

-It’s also great news if you’re already a customer at Bank of America, because you can add a robo account a little more quickly and have it all at one place.
+It’s also great news if you’re already a customer at Bank of America because you can add a robo account a little more quickly and have your financial accounts all in one place.

 Cons: Where Merrill Guided Investing could improve

 Whether you’re going for Merrill’s online service (0.45 percent of assets annually) or its online service with an advisor (0.85 percent), you’re paying toward the top of the robo-advisor market.
 That would mean for every $10,000 you have invested here, you’d pay about $45 annually with basic service or $85 annually with the premium tier.
 It’s worth noting that Merrill charges the fee on a monthly basis, but you’ll pay at the annualized rate for whichever service tier you’re using.
 So for that same $10,000 balance, you’d pay $3.75 or $7.08 a month, depending on the tier.
 And to be clear, this fee comes on top of the fund fees, so the real total cost is a bit higher.

 Merrill’s basic service should be compared to the entry-level services of rivals, whether that’s Betterment or Wealthfront or some other player.
 These two peers charge 0.25 percent annually for their service, or about $25 annually.
 So they’re significantly cheaper in percentage terms.
 And if you go with Betterment’s premium tier (which requires a $100,000 minimum), you’ll pay 0.4 percent annually while enjoying unlimited access to human advisors.